-Seasoned Injury Lawyers Fight for Clients Suffering from Pressure Ulcer Injuries
+Seasoned Bedsore Attorneys in Lake Worth, FL Fight for Clients Suffering from Pressure Ulcer Injuries in Palm Beach County, Broward County and Across South Florida

 At Gonzalez & Cartwright, we understand how frustrating it is when you or a loved one enter a medical facility for treatment and develop an entirely preventable complication, such as pressure ulcers.
 We pride ourselves on holding medical professionals accountable for the consequences of their negligence when our clients suffer from pressure ulcers as a result of that neglect.
 We will fight to obtain a compensation package that not only fully covers the cost of your medical treatment and ongoing care, but also accounts for the pain and suffering that you or your loved one endured as a result.